 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana Division of Fish & Wildlife is beginning the process of updating the State Wildlife Action Plan.
-Indiana's Action Plan is a habitat-based model that incorporates all fish and wildlife species within the state.
+The Indiana DNR Division of Fish & Wildlife is updating the State Wildlife Action Plan (SWAP).
+Indiana's SWAP is a habitat-based model that incorporates all fish and wildlife species within the state.
 It identifies the condition of Indiana's wildlife species and habitats, the problems they face, and the actions needed to ensure their long-term success.

 Indiana's State Wildlife Action Plan Advisory Committee